Visit the PtolemAE Project Home Page

 Sv711

-This denomination series consists of 3 small coins all with an identical appearance, differing only in size/weight.
+This denomination series consists of 3 small coins one with Alexander in elephantskin obverse and two smaller pieces with an identical appearance, differing only in size/weight.
 The largest coin with Alexander in elephantskin headdress on the obverse is enigmatic and catalogued as a later issue in Svoronos (Svoronos 1063).
 Nevertheless its cornucopia at shoulder reverse is analogous to some small issues of Ptolemy III.
 It is extremely rare and its reignal attribution is subject to further analysis.
-The two smaller coins show the familiar Zeus Ammon obverse, accompanied by a closed wing eagle and a trident on the reverse.
+Ashton's report on Ptolemaic bronzes at Fethiye (Turkey) reported a large number of trident coins of the two smaller types.
+The two smaller coins, likely from Turkey, show the familiar Zeus Ammon obverse, accompanied by a closed wing eagle and a trident on the reverse.
 These coins are attributed by Svoronos to Berytos (Beirut) but modern finds indicate they are most likely from the area near (modern) Bodrum in Turkey.
 Ptolemaic possessions during the 3rd C. BC were scattered around the Mediterranean and these are likely coins from one of the Ptolemaic settlements of that time.
 See the book by Roger Bagnall on Ptolemaic possessions outside Egypt.
 All are relatively scarce.

 Sv1063